 VAT warehouses are available for cleared goods (T2).
 These goods have already paid customs duties.
 The conditions are similar to those of Customs warehouses.
 The goods allowed are those included in Appendix V of the VAT Directive, in addition, the following goods may also be subject to this suspension regime: certain wood items, gold, iron and steel product and non-ferrous metal.

 German cash accounting

 Small and medium enterprises in Germany can account for VAT on a cash basis.
+This regime is also known as Istbesteuereung in the local language.
 Where applicable, VAT will only be paid to the tax authorities when collected from the customer.
 The condition is that the taxable turnover in the previous year does not exceed €500,000.

 Also, certain taxpayers such as self-employed individuals and companies with no bookkeeping obligations can benefit from the cash accounting scheme.
 A separate application must be filed, and the authorities should approve the request before this scheme is implemented.